tinof/ponyclub-desktop-nextjs/.trae/rules/project_rules.md

 6. **Forgetting mobile-first**: Always start with mobile design
 7. **Skipping accessibility**: It's not optional
 8. **Not leveraging Server Actions**: They simplify data mutations

-## Migration Tips

-### From Next.js 14 to 15

-- Run the codemod: `npx @next/codemod@latest upgrade`
-- Update all dynamic API calls to use await
-- Review data fetching strategies (caching changes)
-- Update route handlers for async params

-### From React 18 to 19

-- Replace useFormState with useActionState
-- Implement useOptimistic for better UX
-- Use the new use() hook for promises
-- Review and update Suspense boundaries

-### From Tailwind 3 to 4

-- Migrate config to CSS-based approach
-- Update color definitions to use CSS variables
-- Replace @layer utilities with @utility
-- Review and update custom utilities

 Remember: These are living frameworks.
 Stay updated with the latest changes, but always prioritize shipping working, accessible, and performant code over using